alchemycodelab/module-one-curriculum-base/lecture-01-simple-state-and-click-listeners.md

 }
 ```

+- **Consider**
-Question: What do you think is easier to test: pure or impure functions?
+    - What do you think is easier to test: pure or impure functions?
 Why?

 ## Random numbers